Discover more at Seaton Delaval Hall

 Uncover centuries of history and the story of the flamboyant and theatrical 'gay Delavals' in architect Sir John Vanbrugh's stunning buildings at Seaton Delaval Hall.
 Discover the dramatic scars of the fierce fires that nearly condemned it to ruin 200 years ago and see how the creativity and mischief has returned to this country house once more.

-Find out what you’ll discover in the varied garden at Seaton Delaval Hall, from a Parterre and Rose Garden to a centuries-old weeping ash and woodland waiting to be explored.
+Find out what you’ll discover this spring in the varied garden at Seaton Delaval Hall, one of Northumberland's top gardens.
+From a Parterre and Rose Garden to a centuries-old weeping ash and woodland waiting to be explored.
+Enjoy a variety of spring blooms from snowdrops and daffodils to the famous laburnum arch plus, rhododendrons and azaleas and a rose garden in the early stages of redevelopment.